Asmasubhan/my-webpage/README.md

 8. [Credits](#credits)

 ## Project Overview
-Cats Lover Paradise is a responsive HTML and CSS-based website designed for selling Persian cat kittens.
+Cats Lover Paradise is a responsive HTML and CSS-based website designed for selling Persian kittens.
 This website provides a seamless user experience across devices and includes an introduction to the business, available cat services, testimonials from previous customers, and a contact form.

 ## Features
 - **Responsive Navigation Bar**: Fixed, multi-link navbar with hover effects, compatible with mobile, tablet, and desktop views.